 The same goes for manipulating your energy systems in the body.
 To understand the energy systems and the ways they work is highly important.
 Therefore, if you do not know how those energy systems are related to each other, you will have difficulty finding your directions to get the most out of your energy systems and manipulating them in your favor.

-Working with professional athletes and teams and leading them during the World Championship competitions and the Olympic Games for the past 25 years, I, Abazar Habibinia, have come up with the idea of “Energy Map” for the first time ever.
+Working with professional athletes and teams and leading them during the World Championship competitions and the Olympic Games for the past 30 years, Abazar Habibinia MD, the founder of the Canadian Academy of Sports Nutrition, did come up with the idea of “Energy Map” for the first time ever.

 The energy map is composed of 5 energy zones (see the map below):